paulbrianross/cyclistic/README.md

 # IV.
 Summary of Analysis

-To see how this analysis unfolds, please follow the story in [the accompanying Tableau viz](https://public.tableau.com/app/profile/paulbrianross/viz/GoogleDataAnalyticsCapstoneCyclisticCaseStudy/story).
+To see how this analysis unfolded, please follow the story in [the accompanying Tableau viz](https://public.tableau.com/app/profile/paulbrianross/viz/GoogleDataAnalyticsCapstoneCyclisticCaseStudy/story).

-Although Members and Casuals have some similarities:
+Members and Casuals have some similarities:

 * Both groups enjoy riding on weekends in roughly even numbers (although Casual Rides outnumber Member Rides during the warmer months, and vice versa).